tapwork/PunchScrollView/README.md

 ```
 ## Issues
-* Right now there is an issue when turning to landscape since iOS 8.
+* Right now there is an issue when turning to landscape since iOS 8 with infinite scrolling (only in rare cases).
 Layouting is not right for the visible page.
-I will fix that or you can feel free for pull requests.